-Social Security benefits, including disability benefits, can help provide a supplemental source of income to people who are eligible to receive them.
-If you’re receiving disability benefits from Social Security, you might be wondering whether you’ll owe taxes on the money.
-For most people, the answer is no. But there are some scenarios where you may have to pay taxes on Social Security disability benefits.
-It may also behoove you to consult with a trusted financial advisor as you navigate the complicated terrain of taxes on Social Security disability benefits.
+Social Security disability benefits (SSDI) are taxable but most people do not end up paying taxes on the money they receive because they don’t have much more income.
+There are some scenarios where you may have to pay taxes on Social Security disability benefits, especially if your family has additional income that pushes you over the limit.
+It may also behoove you to consult with a financial advisor as you navigate the complicated terrain of taxes on Social Security disability benefits.

 The Social Security Disability Insurance program (SSDI) pays benefits to eligible people who have become disabled.
 To be considered eligible for Social Security disability benefits, you have to be “insured”, which means you worked long enough and recently enough to accumulate benefits based on your Social Security taxes paid.